merciful-islam-01/merciful-islam-01/README.md

 During my BSc studies I've started doing a lots of things, and in my mind I felt like I need to save them and there for here I am.

+## A bit of About me
+- I moved to Riyad, Saudi Arabia, when I was a kid, I studied there till class 1.
+- Afterwards I came back to my home country Bangladesh, grew up in an Army academic Background and stuied there till my college level.
+- Then I moved to Malaysia for my Bachelor Degree.
+- Grew up in an Army academic background made me a quite displine guy and helped me to be adaptive to the real world quite fast.
 <!--
 **merciful-islam-01/merciful-islam-01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.